 A common feature of all the cases presented here is the exploration of a field of possibilities followed by an evaluation of statements about what is biologically possible.
-The relevant possibilities can include logical possibilities, as in Fisher's idea of evaluating hypothetical three-sex organisms in order to understand why there mostly are only two.
-Alternatively, the salient possibilities may be constrained by the principles of a theoretical framework, like in the case of Crick's discussion of the genetic code, in Levinthal's paradox, life history traits, or evolutionary simulations of the A-life application Tierra.
-The outcome of the thought experiment is an evaluation of statements expressing such logical or theoretical possibilities, which seems to depend on the accordance with further biological principles pertaining to the particular region of the logical space that is visited.
-In general, it seems that antecedent theoretical knowledge plays a major role in most cases, so biological thought experiments for the most part don't just rely on untutored intuitions.
+The relevant possibilities can include logical possibilities, as in Fisher's sex-ratio model discussed in Section 3.
+Alternatively, the salient possibilities may be constrained by the principles of a theoretical framework, like in the case of Crick's discussion of the genetic code (Section 4), in Levinthal's paradox (Section 4), life history traits (Section 3), or evolutionary simulations of the A-life application Tierra (Section 5).
+The outcome of the thought experiment is the evaluation of a statement expressing a logical or theoretical possibility pertaining to the explored space.
+This evaluation seems to depend on the accordance of the tested statement with further biological constraints pertaining to the particular region of the space of possibilities that is visited.
+In general, it seems that antecedent theoretical or practical knowledge plays a major role, so biological thought experiments for the most part do not just rely on untutored intuitions.